sowada23/Mnist-DCGAN/README.md

 ## Overview
-This repository implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate handwritten digit images similar to those in the MNIST dataset.
-The project leverages TensorFlow/Keras for model building and training, uses GPU acceleration for speed, and provides comprehensive visualization of results.
+This repository implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate ssynthetic handwritten digit images similar to those in the MNIST dataset.

 ## Project Description